+30 Competition law developments

-28 Competition law in the communications and media sectors Describe the key merger and antitrust decisions in the communications and media sectors adopted over the past year by your antitrust authority.
+Describe the main competition law trends and key merger and antitrust decisions in the communications and media sectors in your jurisdiction over the past year.

-There have been no key merger and antitrust decisions in the communications and media sectors adopted over the past year.
+There were any new competition law trends, key merger and antitrust decisions in the communication and media sectors over the past year.